JupiterOne/sdk/docs/integrations/development.md

 relationships is met.
 The data flushed to disk are grouped in folders that are based on the step that was run.
 Entities and relationships will also be grouped by the `_type` and linked into separate directories to provide faster look ups.
-These directories will be used by the `getEntity`, `iterateEntities`, and `iterateRelationships` functions to provide faster lookups.
+These directories will be used by the `findEntity`, `iterateEntities`, and `iterateRelationships` functions to provide faster lookups.

 From our experience, integrations most commonly query collected data from